2008-11: Reliability, Availability, and Serviceability (RAS) for Petascale High-End Computing and Beyond

 Symbols: Abstract, Publication, Presentation, BibTeX Citation, DOI Link

-- Chao Wang, Frank Mueller, Christian Engelmann, and Stephen L Scott.
+- Chao Wang, Frank Mueller, Christian Engelmann, and Stephen L. Scott.
 Proactive Process-Level Live Migration and Back Migration in HPC Environments.
-Journal of Parallel and Distributed Computing (JPDC), 2012.
+Journal of Parallel and Distributed Computing (JPDC), volume 72, number 2, pages 254-267, 2012.
 Elsevier B.V, Amsterdam, The Netherlands.
 ISSN 0743-7315.
-To appear.

 - Chao Wang, Frank Mueller, Christian Engelmann, and Stephen L. Scott.
 Hybrid Checkpointing for MPI Jobs in HPC Environments.
 In Proceedings of the 16th IEEE International Conference on Parallel and Distributed Systems (ICPADS) 2010, pages 524-533, Shanghai, China, December 8-10, 2010.
 IEEE Computer Society, Los Alamitos, CA, USA.
 ISBN 978-0-7695-4307-9.
 Acceptance rate 29.6% (77/188).